gemolith/gemolith-core/README.md

 # Gemolith Core
 A quantum-resistant blockchain for the next generation of decentralized finance.

 For a user version of the Gemolith Core software, see our official website: https://www.gemolith.org/

+Check out the whitepaper to find all the details: https://www.gemolith.org/whitepaper

 **What is Gemolith?**